Gadicuz/jsvrx/README.md

 * `validator<T>(validate: (obj: unknown) => T)): OperatorFunction<>`
 * `discriminator(discriminate: (obj: unknown) => JSONSchemaID)) OperatorFunction<>`

-Both functions with a projector provided as an parameter return correct RxJS operator to implement `DataValidator` interface requirements.
+Both functions with a projector provided as a parameter return correct RxJS operator to implement `DataValidator` interface requirements.

-To desing a custom provider:
+To design a custom provider:
-1. Declare a class that implements `DataValidator` interface.
+1. Declare a class that implements the `DataValidator` interface.
 2. Desing a custom constructor method.
 3. Implement `addSchemas(schemas: JSONSchema[])` method.
 4. In `validator(id: JSONSchemaID)` method implementation define a functions that validates unknown object with JSONSchema.
 Return helper `validator()` with the function as the parameter.